 Another example has to do with representations and warranties.
 A buyer typically gives a seller assurances with respect to the business.
 What happens when there are surprises?
 If a customer decides to withhold payment, or to sue, for an action that was taken prior to the deal, is that a new development or a prior, undisclosed liability?

 A third example relates to non-competes.
-Often when a seller acquires a business, the expectation is that the buyer will remain with the business for a period of time, and will not start or join a competing company for a period of time.
-But wat happens if that seller agrees to advise a company?
+Often when a seller acquires a business, the expectation is that the buyer will remain with the business for a period of time, and will not start or join a competing company.
+But what happens if that seller agrees to advise a company?
 Or join a board?
 Or make a minority investment?

 And a fourth example revolves around escrows.
 When a buyer acquires a company, a portion of the proceeds may sit in escrow.
 Does the money get released?
 Is there a disagreement around terms/conditions?